 Have you justified your eating to your dining companions, waiting staff or complete strangers because you feel guilty or ashamed of your choices?
 Why do you think that is?

 While living in Brisbane I remember going to the park to eat my lunch by the ocean on a weekday.
 I walked past a lady sitting at a picnic table facing out to sea.
 She looked up and saw me—a complete stranger.

 I smiled at her.
 But rather than say hello, she smiled at me and said, ‘I don’t normally eat like this for lunch’.

 I looked to the table.
 Only then noticed that she was eating fish and chips.

 Why do we feel the need to explain ourselves to others?

 However, what we see someone eat occasionally does not give us a good indication of how they eat most the time.
 Nor whether their weight reflects their diet.
-How someone looks does not give us an indication of how they eat or their lifestyle behaviours.
-We can’t assume that someone who is petite is healthy, or conversely that someone that is overweight is unhealthy.
+How someone looks doesn’t give us an indication of how they eat or their lifestyle behaviours.
+We can’t assume that someone who is petite is healthy.
+Or that someone that is overweight is unhealthy.

 Therefore, any thoughts or judgements we have about someone else, or them about us, are untrue.
 They are only a reflection of the beliefs of the one who is doing the judging.

 When someone glances at us as we sit in the park or café eating a salad, chips or cheesecake, we can’t know what they are thinking.
 Even if they are judging another for their body or their eating, it says more about them than it does about us.
 They are judging based on their own beliefs and perception of what someone should or shouldn’t be eating for health or weight maintenance.